Perception is reality

 There’s no hierarchy or boundary of subject matter across this divide of direct, ‘In Real Life’ experience versus indirect / vicarious screen viewing.
 The contrast between the visual syntaxes reflects how I engage with reality – sometimes ‘Being There’ in the moment.
 Or at other times watching TV, or the Internet.

-The foundation of the work is an exploration of how these different approaches affect our perception and interpretation of reality.
+The foundation of the work is this deliberate act of comparison of how different approaches to imagery – a cornerstone of our engagement with the world around us – affect our perception and interpretation of reality.

 Shows: